 I like to serve them after I’ve told my guests to return to the “parlor” (the section of my studio apartment with the couch) after dinner is finished.

 I just quickly fix a round of after-dinner cocktails, then pull these already prepared out of the fridge and serve on a little tray without having to clean and reset the dinner table for dessert.

-A Little More Tasty, Cozy, Autumn Inspiration
+Help Yourself to a Little More Cozy, Autumn Inspiration

 Pumpkin Cheesecake Mousse

 You’ll require a food processor, 2 large bowls, electric mixer and pastry bag for this recipe.
 If you don’t have a food processor, you’ll just need a large ziplock bag and rolling pin.

 - 1 tsp. sugar

 - 8 oz. cream cheese – whipped (or very soft)

 - ½ cup brown sugar

 - 1 tsp. vanilla extract – real – not imitation